 The leader of the Shah of Iran's main opposition group, the National Front was arrested and charged under martial law on Saturday (11 November).

-The leader of the Shah of Iran's main opposition group, the National Front was arrested and charged under martial law on Saturday (11 November).
+Background: The leader of the Shah of Iran's main opposition group, the National Front was arrested and charged under martial law on Saturday (11 November).
 Dr. Karim Sanjabi had just returned from Paris where he met exiled religious leader Ayatollah Khomeini.
 He was detained as he was about to give a news conference.
 National Front member Manaoutcher Keyhani brought this news instead.

 SYNOPSIS: The leader of the National Front was charged with plotting against the government.
 Dr. Sanjabi had intended to speak about what he called twenty-five years of despotism by the Shah.